Table of Contents: Peach Cobbler Pound Cake with Cream Cheese

 Layer half the batter, spoon peaches, add remaining batter.
 Gently swirl using a butter knife.
 Don’t overmix—less is more for visual wow and flavor pockets.

-inspiration?
+Looking for inspiration?
 Try the Coffee Loophole recipe for your morning energy fix.

 Storing, Serving & Reheating: Peach Cobbler Pound Cake with Cream Cheese